Archives

 Whenever a jury is selected lawyers on both sides get to excuse a number of potential jurors without explanation.
 They’re called peremptory challenges and lawyers, on the whole, think they’re a good thing.
 “If I have a bad vibe,” says Edmonson’s lawyer, James Doyle, “I’m going to listen to my vibes because I’ve learned over the years that they’re generally correct.”
 But what if a lawyer’s vibe isn’t based on anything a juror does or says?
 What if it’s based on something else – something like a person’s race?

-Edmonson and Doyle challenged the racial based striking of the two jurors.
 Well, the lawyers for Leesville Concrete excluded two potential jurors solely because of their race … and Edmondson thought that was wrong.
-He fought from the courtroom in Lake Charles, LA, all the way to the Supreme Court in Washington DC, which had ruled in 1985 that jurors couldn’t be excluded in criminal cases, but had said nothing about civil cases like Edmonson’s
+He fought from the courtroom in Lake Charles, LA, all the way to the Supreme Court in Washington DC, which had ruled in 1986 that jurors couldn’t be excluded in criminal cases, but had said nothing about civil cases like Edmonson’s

 In 1991 the highest court in the land decided in favor of Edmonson.
 Since then, because a construction worker from Louisiana battled for what he believed was right, no potential juror in any American court can be excluded from a jury because of race.